KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Found `XMLHttpRequest` in file `MMM-RepRapFirmware.js`: Replace it with built-in fetch.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Warning: No LICENSE file.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-RescueTime by Duske](https://github.com/Duske/MMM-RescueTime)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 3 dependencie(s):
+2. Information: There are updates for 3 dependencie(s):
    -  chart.js   ^2.7.2  →   ^4.4.1
    -  date-fns  ^1.29.0  →  ^2.30.0
    -  eslint    ^4.19.1  →  ^8.55.0